hikari-py/hikari/README.md

 ## Additional resources

-You may wish to use a command framework on top of Hikari so that you can start writing a bot quickly without implementing your own command handler.
+You may wish to use a command framework on top of hikari so that you can start writing a bot quickly without implementing your own command handler.

 Hikari does not include a command framework by default, so you will want to pick a third party library to do it:

+- [`arc`](https://github.com/hypergonial/hikari-arc) - a bot framework with a focus on type-safety and correctness.
+- [`crescent`](https://github.com/magpie-dev/hikari-crescent) - a command handler for hikari that keeps your project neat and tidy.
-- [`lightbulb`](https://github.com/tandemdude/hikari-lightbulb) - a simple and easy to use command framework for Hikari.
+- [`lightbulb`](https://github.com/tandemdude/hikari-lightbulb) - a simple and easy to use command framework for hikari.
-- [`tanjun`](https://github.com/FasterSpeeding/Tanjun) - a flexible command framework designed to extend Hikari.
+- [`tanjun`](https://github.com/FasterSpeeding/Tanjun) - a flexible command framework designed to extend hikari.

-- [`crescent`](https://github.com/magpie-dev/hikari-crescent) - a command handler for Hikari that keeps your project neat and tidy.
+There are also third party libraries to help you manage components:

+- [`miru`](https://github.com/hypergonial/hikari-miru) - A component handler for hikari, inspired by discord.py's views.
+- [`flare`](https://github.com/brazier-dev/hikari-flare/) - a component manager designed to write simple interactions with persistent data.

 ---